sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 Click create project.
 ![Create project](images/02.png)

-In our case we'll call the project `danielwilczak` and select the default `no orginization` for the locaition.
+In our case we'll call the project `danielwilczak` and select the default `no organization` for the location.
 ![Name project](images/03.png)

 #### Create storage bucket